-Think about Luke's picture lis t.
+Think a about Luke's picture list.
 The sticks need to be thin

-O so the glue will last.
+0 so the glue will last.

-O so the kite will be lig nt.
+0 so the kite will be light.

-O so there will be more e room.
+0 so there will be more room.

 This is an Analysis question.
 Questions at this cognitive level are designed to elicit responses that indicate the learner has thought critically about the text by analyzing, synthesizing, or evaluating the explicit and/or implicit information in the text.